 What’s more, there’s no deadline for using the money in your 529 savings.
 Money can be transferred from one beneficiary (student) to another, and you can use money saved in a 529 plan toward a bachelor’s degree, an associate’s degree, a graduate degree, or even a vocational degree.

 What if your student does get a scholarship and you don’t need the money?
 “You can withdraw the amount of the scholarship penalty-free,” explains Gorrell.
 But parents shouldn’t be overly optimistic about scholarships.
-“Less than one percent of scholarships that are awarded are full scholarships [including room and board],” Gorrell says.
+“Less than one percent of scholarships that are awarded are full scholarships [tuition plus room and board],” Gorrell says.

 If your student gets a full-tuition scholarship—which is more common, but still just a small percentage of students—you’ll still have to pay room and board, books, and other non-tuition expenses.
-These can easily add up to $15,000 or more a year.
+These can easily add up to $15,000 a year.

 If you’re interested in learning more about 529 plans, start with your own state’s plan.
 While you do not have to invest in that plan, doing so can save you some extra money.
 “In 35 states, your contribution to the state 529 plan is eligible for a deduction or credit on your income tax,” notes Kantrowitz.

-3. Ideas for saving.
+Ideas for Saving

 - Set up an automatic monthly contribution to your 529 from your bank account.
 These can often be as low as $25 a month, depending on the plan.
 “You’ll quickly get used to not having that money hanging around to be spent,” notes Kantrowitz.